Buffalo Soldiers in Yosemite National Park, 1899.

 4. Harriet Tubman Underground Railroad National Monument, Maryland

-Another monument designated last year, this place celebrates the woman known as “Moses of her People.”
+Another monument designated in 2013, this place celebrates the woman known as “Moses of her People.”
 As the most well-known conductor on the Underground Railroad, Harriet Tubman lead almost 70 enslaved people to their freedom.
 Tubman’s spirit resonates here in the land, water and sky - talismans that she once used for navigation and sanctuary.

 5. Blackwater National Wildlife Refuge, Maryland